cogdog/edtechaphors/README.md

 ## Fork and Roll

 Make your own!
-Change out the background image.
+Change out the background image and modify the structure of generated phrases.
 Here are ones I know of

 * First Demo by me https://cogdog.github.io/edtechaphors/
 * Open Education Metaphors by Martin Weller (featuring Teilo with a big stick!) http://metaphor.edtechie.net/
 * Modified version by John Johnston (pulling the content from a google sheet, that's neat!) http://git.johnj.info/edtechaphors/?id=1Tk-IUE8OG_InI6KjZ4GAFMm4IyJl1PoZQYzHCbm4fN8
 * Open Degree Metaphors by Martin Weller http://opendegree.edtechie.net/

+## As if Versioning Happens

+* Jan 27, 2021: Added randomized button names, and a tweet this button
+* Sep 25, 2019: First version started up